scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 Sphinx.
 For instance, `Read the Docs` [RTD]_ provides a specific Sphinx theme [RTD-theme]_ users can opt-in to, `Jupyter-book` is built on top of Sphinx, and MyST parser [MYST]_ which is made to allow markdown in documentation does targets Sphinx as a backend, to name a few.
-All of the above provides an "ahead-of-time" documentation compilation and rendering, which is slow and computationally intensive.
+All of the above provide an "ahead-of-time" documentation compilation and rendering, which is slow and computationally intensive.
 When a project needs its specific plugins, extensions and configurations to properly build (which is almost always the case), it is